zzz0906/LeetCode/2022_Aug/Readme.md

 Return the number of different transformations among all words we have.

 dict + transofrmation? use hashset to count the numebr of transfomration we have? let me try.
 AC!

+## 1338.
+Reduce Array Size to The Half

+You are given an integer array arr.
+You can choose a set of integers and remove all the occurrences of these integers in the array.

+Return the minimum size of the set so that at least half of the integers of the array are removed.

+count? and greedy from cut the maximal value until value <= length / 2? let me try.